tash088/jekyll-now/about.md

 permalink: /about/
 ---

-I am in the Online Masters in Statistics program and I work in the mortgage insurance industry.
+I am in the **Online Masters in Statistics** program.

-I like to play tennis and I have two daughters, ages 5 and 2.
+I like to play tennis and I have two daughters, ages 5 (or in math terms 2^2^+1) and 2.

-I also have a terrier mix named Troxie.
+I also have a terrier mix named *Troxie*.

+My professional profile can be found here <https://www.linkedin.com/in/taylor-ashby-a4530b30/>

 ### More Information